 Storage growth continues at a significant rate, driven by new workloads such as analytics, video and mobile applications.
 While storage demand is increasing, most IT organizations are under continued pressure to lower the cost of their IT infrastructure through the use of shared cloud computing resources.

 It is vital for software designers and solution architects to match the specific requirements of their workloads to the appropriate storage solution or, in many enterprise cases, a mix.
 Enterprises adopting a hybrid cloud strategy may want to use a mix of on-premises dedicated storage with off-premises shared storage.
-Regardless of the combination, careful consideration of not only the location, deployment model (private, public, hybrid), scale, costs, and a thorough understanding of the primary types of storage are important.
+Regardless of the combination, careful consideration of not only the location, deployment model (private, public or hybrid), scale, costs and a thorough understanding of the primary types of storage are important.

 File storage, also referred to as network-attached storage, has long been the mainstay for sharing files across users and application architectures.
 The very nature of file storage protocols such as NFS and CIFS makes the adoption of cloud-based storage easier than block.
 Yet there are higher network latency and throughput considerations, depending on the distance between your application and cloud storage provider.
 Cloud providers such as IBM offer file storage options that can be combined with traditional on-premises storage systems to build a hybrid storage solution.

 Using a cloud storage gateway is one alternative to provide virtually endless storage to an existing on-premises application.
 Cloud storage gateways are devices (physical or software appliances) that reside locally in a data center and attach to cloud-based object storage.
 This can be an effective means to introduce a hybrid cloud storage solution without the need to significantly redesign an existing application.